 6. Content Development

 Content strategy and content migration are often required in larger engagements.
 Remember to clarify with your technology partner who is responsible for content migration.
 Most often content migration will fall to your association staff.
 Content strategy should cover the full content life cycle from planning to content retirement.
+You may need a content audit to establish scope.
 Be clear with your agency partner about roles and responsibilities when it comes to content development, migration, and population.
 In our opinion it often is most cost effective to have your staff manage content population as agencies will charge an hourly rate typically in the 100 to 200 dollars an hour range.
 Also, in most cases your staff will manage the site and content population is a great way to learn how the new system works.
 We would recommend you allocate your budget on training your staff rather than spending it with an agency.

 7. Security and Compliance